-10 Transparency and bias
+Section 10a Transparency and bias

-(1) The University of Oldenburg provides transparent information about who is conducting research on whose behalf and with which questions.
-It will inform the public of its research, including how it is financed and what procedures are involved.
+(1) The University of Oldenburg provides transparent information about who has been commissioned by whom to work on which hypotheses and research questions.
+It will inform the public of its research, including how this is financed and the procedures involved.

-(2) Members and associates of the university entitled to carry out research shall document the agreements on the rights to use research data and research results arising from the research process.
+(2) The members and associates of the university entitled to conduct research shall document the agreements on the rights to use research data and research results arising from the research process.

-(3) Within the framework of the Senate's right of information pursuant to Section 41.3 of the Lower Saxony Higher Education Act, the Senate will also be provided with regular information about the university's research activities.
+(3) Within the framework of the Senate's right of information pursuant to Section 41.3 of the Lower Saxony Higher Education Act (NHG), the Senate will be provided with regular information about the university's research activities.
 It will also receive information about the situation and development of teaching and programmes.